Tykok/PokeAPI-Kotlin/docs/mkdocs-markdown/entities/berry.md

 # Berry

-The `Berry` entity is used to map data from `https://pokeapi.co/api/v2/berry/...`.
+The `Berry` entities is used to map data from `https://pokeapi.co/api/v2/berry/...`.

 ![Berry](../img/berry.jpeg)